PiyushGayaki/Information-Gathering-Footprinting-/README.md

 OR

-Just run `pip install -r requirements.txt`
+Just run `pip install -r Requirements.txt`

 To use the Shodan search feature, you'll need a valid Shodan API key.
 You can sign up for an account and obtain an API key from the [Shodan website](https://shodan.io).